-This is a single button that delivers a 30-second or one minute burst of power, which can be increased in increments.
+This is a single button that delivers a 30-second or one-minute burst of 100% power, which can be increased in increments.
 Particularly handy for reheating.

-This allows you to increase or decrease the programmed time without stopping cooking.
+This lets you increase or decrease the programmed time without stopping cooking.

 This setting performs a sequence of functions, such as defrost, cook and then leave to stand.

 This gives you a sequence of buttons to activate and deactivate the microwave.